outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add a standard system diagram with radiating layer diagram
   - add other causal structures

+  - if the point of the universe is not to find the initial filters but to prevent that information from being discovered, that could keep open options for other change sources

   - analyzing just by change rate makes it less likely to spot other patterns like overlap/intersection of patterns

   - add diagram for question derivation for service list